use-ink/ink/MONTHLY_UPDATE.md

 This required some work in both `pallet-contracts` and ink!.
 Shoutout to the team over at [Supercolony](https://supercolony.net/) for driving the development here!

+### Workshop & Talk at EthDenver

+[Hernando](https://github.com/hcastano) and [Achim](https://github.com/achimcc) went to EthDenver to give a workshop and talk regarding ink! on the Substrate stage!

+The recording is available [here](https://www.youtube.com/watch?t=7122&v=NrG3co6UWEg).